4D-Game/Hardware/docs/middle_tower(comet).md

 | Side stepper motor | Tilting the tower |  +-16° right/left max |
 | Top stepper motor | Arm rotation | Circular movement |

-The arm can be tilted vertically +-16° right/left max.
-The arm rotates in a circle during the game.

 ### Adapted 3D-Model of middle Tower